angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-*Note*: In this example, you are only using a single control, but when using the `setValue` method, with a `FormGroup` or `FormArray` your value will need to match the structure of your group or array.
+*Note*: In this example, you are only using a single control, but when using the `setValue()` method, with a `FormGroup` or `FormArray` your value needs to match the structure of your group or array.

 </div>